DoubleBlindGithub/M3/README.md

    2. A `TaskSpecificComponent` per task of interest.
 In this work we had six of tasks, leading to six `TaskSpecificComponenet`s.

 Included in multi_modality_model_hy.py are `ModailtyEncoders` for time series(`LSTMModel`), text(`Text_CNN`), and tabular(`TabularEmbedding`) data.
 Also included is our default `TaskSpecificCompoenent`, `FCTaskComponenet` which is just a FC linear layer, followed by Dropout, ReLU, and an output layer.
-The specific parameters per task are defined in the training script multimodal/experiments/multitasking/multitasking.py.
+The specific parameters per task are defined in the training script.

 ## Training